Hoda Kotb Cries Happy Tears After Receiving Birthday Messages From TODAY Family & Daughter Haley - E! Online

 The TODAY show anchor turns 56 this Sunday (Aug.
 9) and her morning show family celebrated early today by showering her with early birthday wishes.

-While reminiscing about her whirlwind year with Jenna Bush-Hager (Hoda got engaged to fiancé Alex Schiffman in November 2019 and she adopted daughter Hope several months prior in April), the mother of two shared, "Some people they get their blessings in their 20s, and some people get theirs in their 30s and 40s, and some people wait until their 50s, maybe even their 60s or even beyond.
+While reminiscing about her whirlwind year with Jenna Bush-Hager (Hoda got engaged to fiancé Joel Schiffman in November 2019 and she adopted daughter Hope several months prior in April), the mother of two shared, "Some people they get their blessings in their 20s, and some people get theirs in their 30s and 40s, and some people wait until their 50s, maybe even their 60s or even beyond.
 But when they come, they come.
 And there's something about getting them later, because you can't believe it.
 And that's kind of how I'm feeling.
 I'm happy for every birthday…I'm so happy I get this birthday with these kids and everything."

 Jenna then surprised Hoda by revealing that dozens of TODAY staffers had video conferenced in to toast her ahead of her b-day.
 They also sent in 56 reasons they love working with Hoda, including, "You're always so authentic," "You're the same on air as off air," "You have a heart of gold" and "You inspire those around us."